 Taking the fact that Layout Builder and the ecosystem being built around it is widely used and supported it is a great addition to your Drupal site.
 It has been considered stable since Drupal 8.7 and from my own experience, it is a powerful tool that only gets better with each use.

 Since Layout Builder is part of Drupal core, you can be assured by using it your site will be future-proofed.
-If you decide to use contributed modules, that we will cover in the next part, make sure that they are also well-supported and actively developed or get involved if the module is something you feel is a needed enhancement.
+If you decide to use contributed modules, that we will cover in the next part, make sure that they are also well-supported and actively developed or get involved if you feel the module is a needed enhancement.

 As you will soon see, in part 2, using contributed modules is the key to making a good user experience with Layout Builder.

-Layout Builder is maybe not the best option If you want more control over the body field of the content.
+Layout Builder may not be not the best option If you want more control over the body field of the content.
 If this is what you are after then you may need to look at other options or look for a unique configuration for Layout Builder.

 Other options are: